-Are you ready to limit screen time for your kids, but you don’t know how?
+Are you ready to limit kid’s screen time in your home, but you don’t know how?

 Do you know how much time you and your kids actually spend in front of a screen each day?